Xetibo/ReSet-Doc/sections/conclusion.typ

 implementation to a single endpoint for all wayland implementations.
 The challenges for this endeavor lie with the universal acceptance of such a protocol, which would be required in order to gain the universal status.

+Support for environments is currently limited to wayland implementations.
+This is mainly due to the fact that wayland is the current standard, with X11 being phased out as time passes.
+Due to the drastic difference in paradigm, a different plugin implementing the X11 solution would be optimal.

 #subsubsection("Keyboard")
 As mentioned in @KeyboardLimit, the current protocol used within various Linux